dataset-ninja/endonuke/README.md

-# endonuke
+# ENDONUKE: NUCLEI DETECTION IN ENDOMETRIUM SAMPLES

-Dataset dedicated to train the models for nuclei detection in endometrium samples
+ENDONUKE is a dataset for object detection tasks.